Hyper-ON3/MoviX-App/README.md

 Install the third-party libraries using CocoaPods.
 Build and run the app on a simulator or a physical device.
 # Usage
-Upon launching the app, users are presented with the home screen, which includes a search bar, a list of top-rated and newly released movies, and a button to access the favorites list.
-Users can search for movies by entering a title or keywords in the search bar.
-The app will display the relevant results, including the movie title, poster, rating, and release year.
-Users can tap on a movie to view its details, including the description, cast, and trailer.
-They can also add the movie to their favorites list by tapping on the heart icon.
+After launching the application, users are presented with the main screen, which includes a horizontal list of genres, a list of now playing movies, popular, top rating, upcoming movies.
+Tab bar with buttons for quick access to the search screen and the screen of favorite movies.
+Users can search for movies by entering the title or keywords in the search bar.
+The application will display the relevant results.
+Users can click on a movie to view its details, including description, status, rating, and trailer.
+They can also add a movie to their favorites list by clicking on the appropriate button.

 # Credits
 The app uses the The Movie Database (TMDb) API to fetch movie data.
 The app also uses various third-party libraries such as Alamofire, SDWebImage, Realm, RxSwift, and Lottie.